Ph-k/quic/README.md

 - `quic` is the executable of the project

-- `origindir` is the source path and `destdir` the destination path
+- `origindir` is the source path and `destdir` is the destination path

 - `-v` is the verbose flag.
 It makes the program output more diagnostic information regarding the copying/deletion of files.

-- When the`-d` (delete) flag is used, files that do not exist in the origindir will not exist in the destdir, they are deleted.
+- When the `-d` (delete) flag is used, files that do not exist in the origindir will not exist in the destdir, in other words they are deleted.

-- `-l` (links) flag is used to tell the program to preserve links, the behavior of this flag has been described above.
+- `-l` (links) flag is used to tell the program to preserve links, the behavior of this flag has been described above in [How are links handled?](https://github.com/Ph-k/quic#how-are-links-handled).

 # Important notes:

 - There are situations when symbolic links can create circles *(ex, folder DIR has a symbolic link pointing to himself)*.
 This can result to quic entering an infinite loop when not using the `-l` flag.
-To avoid these infinite loops the copied files are saved in hastable, with the contents of circles beeing copied once.
+To avoid these infinite loops the copied files are saved in hashtable, with the contents of circles beeing copied once.

 - For convenience, whenever this documentation refers to hard links it refers **only** to two or more files with the same inode, which using the syscall `stat` results to an st_nlink field with a value greater than one.